-- Re-evaluation and alterations.
 Once a control has been implemented the work does not end there.
 Compliance standards along with business operations are constantly changing and controls need to change with it.
 Without consistently monitoring implemented controls they can quickly become out of date and ineffective at solving the problems they were designed to fix.
-Organizations must constantly be re-evaluating their controls and adapting and replacing them when deemed necessary.
+Organizations must constantly be re-evaluating their controls and adapt and replacing them when deemed necessary.

 Managing compliance-related risk can be an overwhelming and daunting task for any organization as compliance standards and ethical obligations, as well as business operations, change seemingly every day.
 With the growing complexity of the world of compliance, organizations must consistently undergo a compliance risk assessment to ensure that the organization is protected from legal fines and reputational hurdles.
 Organizations should follow the previously listed steps to undergo an effective compliance risk assessment and better ensure the longevity of the organization.